 However, if your brand isn’t consistent, you’re not an established product.
 Consider how you’ll brand yourself with your résumé and LinkedIn profile.

-- A branding title tells potential employers exactly who you are, as well as what you’re capable of doing.
-It should consist of approximately 10 words that describe what you do, perhaps the industry/ies in which you work, and some strong skill areas.
+- A branding headline tells potential employers exactly who you are, as well as what you’re capable of doing.
+It should consist of approximately 10 words that describe what you do, perhaps the industry/ies in which you work, and some strong areas of expertise.

-- Key skills for the positions you’re pursuing.
+- Key skills for the positions you’re pursuing are listed in your Core Competency section.
+These are skills that are specific to the position for which you’re applying.
 Don’t highlight skills that are irrelevant for a particular position, e.g., strong written communication skills when verbal communication skills are essential.

 - Keywords and phrases common to each position are not only necessary to be located by Applicant Tracking Systems (ATS); they’ll rouse attention from employers in a Core Competency section.

-- Like on your résumé, a branding title will tell potential employers exactly who you are, as well as what you’re capable of doing.
-Your branding title and photo are what visitors to your profile will see first.
+- Like on your résumé, a branding headline will tell potential employers exactly who you are, as well as what you’re capable of doing.
+However, it is general and includes more areas of expertise.
+Your branding headline and photo are what visitors to your profile will see first.
 Together they must make a great first impression.

 - Your Employment section will be briefer than your résumé’s, highlighting just the outstanding accomplishments from each job.
-Accomplishments speak louder than simple duty statements and are the most effective way to brand yourself.
+Accomplishments that are quantified with numbers, dollars, and percentages speak louder than simple duty statements and are the most effective way to brand yourself.

 - Keywords are just as important to have on your profile as they are on your résumé.
 Employers will only find you if your profile contains the keywords they enter into Advanced People Search.
 LinkedIn has a new Skill feature that analyzes your technical and transferable skills, indicating their projections and offering more suggestions, among other cool features.